-- 1 Strongly agree
+- 1. Strongly agree

-- 2 Agree somewhat
+- 2. Agree somewhat

-- 3 Maybe or unsure
+- 3. Maybe or unsure

-- 4 Disagree somewhat
+- 4. Disagree somewhat

-- 5 Strongly disagree
+- 5. Strongly disagree

+Chapter 2.
+Chancinges for Managers

 Q1.
 Foreign language skills should be taught as early as elementary school Q2.
 Traveling the world is a priority in my life Q3.
-A yearlong overseas assignment (from my company) would be a fantastic opportunity for my
+A yearlong overseas assignment (from my company) would be a fantastic opportunity for my family and me Q4.

-Chapter 2: Challenges for Managers

-family and me

-Q4.
 Other countries fascinate me

 Total Dimension 1 =====

 Dimension 2: Foreign Experiences

 Q1.
 I have studied a foreign language.

-1 Never
+1. Never

-2 For less than a year
+2. For less than a year

-3 For a year
+3. For a year

-4 For a few years
+4. For a few years

-5 For several years
+5. For several years

 Q2.
 I am fluent in another language.

-1 I don't know another language.
+1. I don't know another language.

-2 I am limited to very short and simple phrases.
+2. I am limited to very short and simple phrases.

-3 I know basic grammatical structure and speak with a limited vocabulary.
+3. I know basic grammatical structure and speak with a limited vocabulary.

-4 I understand conversation on most topics.
+4. I understand conversation on most topics.

-5 I am very fluent in another language.
+5. I am very fluent in another language.

 Q3.
 I have spent time overseas (traveling, studying abroad, etc.).

-1 Never
+1. Never

-2 About a week
+2. About a week

-3 A few weeks
+3. A few weeks

-4 A few months
+4. A few months

-5 Several months or years
+5. Several months or years

 Q4.
 I was overseas before the age of 18.

-1 Never
+1. Never

-2 About a week
+2. About a week

-3 A few weeks
+3. A few weeks

-4 A few months
+4. A few months

-5 Several months or years

 Total Dimension 2 =====